jwalton/immer-ente/README.md

 }
 ```

-This will not re-render in the case where the length of the array doesn't change,
+This will not re-render in the case where `isEqual` returns
-and all elements in the array are identical.
+true (in this case when the two objects are shallow-equal).

 ## Writing unit tests